 Top 5 Distortion and Overdrive Pedals and How To Use Them

-This list gives you what I believe are the most flexible, reliable, and readily available stompboxes.
-If you need a good overdrive or distortion for your guitar setup then this is the list for you and I’ve added a few basic tips to get the most out of each pedal.
+This list presents the stompboxes I believe are the most flexible, reliable, and readily available.
+If you need a good overdrive or distortion for your guitar setup, this is the list for you.
+I’ve added a few basic tips to get the most out of each pedal.

 Ultimate Drive Tone?